 Basically with it, there are no up-sells, you buy a domain for one low price, it doesn’t rise when you renew it, and you get added bonuses which normally cost extra on other registrars.

 What purposes do you need your domain for?
-Your answer will affect the pricing.
+Your answer affects your costs:

 One thing you need to know is that it’s better for YOU to learn how to make your business successful than pay others to do it, because trust me, you will end up overpaying.
 It’s far better to learn it on your own and save yourself a lot of money and be fully dependent on yourself.
 I’ve seen people lose it all by depending on “experts”.